JaimeStill/synthesis-ritual/concepts/magic/synthesis-ritual/readme.md

 I want the project structure to characterize the nature of a blending of sci-fi, technology, and ritual mysticism in the theme of its vernacular.
 Similar to the name of the repository itself, synthesis-ritual.
 I would like the following folder structure to capture the evolving nature of ideas, and would appreciate help establishing properly stylized names for these folders fitting in the theme of the repository:

 - `ideas` - initial raw ideas, categorized into sub-folders by theme
-- `artifacts` - represent a more fleshed out, synthesized iteration of an idea or set of ideas
+- `drafts` - represent a more fleshed out, synthesized iteration of an idea or set of ideas
-- `publication` - a fully realized artifact or set of artifacts composed into a final product
+- `codex` - a fully realized draft or set of drafts composed into a final product
 - `experiment` - an area that hosts self-contained projects for exploring code-based concepts

 This structure will probably evolve over time, but this is a good starting structure to get things going.